hanzoai/operative/README.md

     -p 8501:8501 \
     -p 6080:6080 \
     -p 8080:8080 \
-    -it computer-use-demo:local  # can also use ghcr.io/anthropics/anthropic-quickstarts:computer-use-demo-latest
+    -it operator:local # can also use ghcr.io/hanzoai/operator:latest
 ```

 The docker run command above mounts the repo inside the docker image, such that you can edit files from the host.
 Streamlit is already configured with auto reloading.